-Management's Discussion and Analysis September 30, 2010 and 2009
+Management's Discussion and Analysis September 30, 2011 and 2010

-This section of the Department of Chamorro Affairs - Non-Appropriated Funds (DCANAF) annual financial statement report presents management's discussion and analysis of DCA's financial performance during the year ended September 30, 2010 and 2009.
-The year ended September 30, 2009, was the first year in which DCA had an audit performed, thus the following management's discussion and analysis only talks about 2010 and 2009, as it relates to 2010.
+This section of the Department of Chamorro Affairs - Non-Appropriated Funds (DCANAF) annual financial statement report presents management's discussion and analysis of DCANAF's financial performance during the year ended September 30, 2011 and 2010.
 Please use this information in conjunction with the information furnished in DCANAF's financial statements.
 This will provide a better understanding of DCANAF's financial status in accordance with U. S. generally accepted accounting principles promulgated by the Standards of the Government Accounting Standards Board (GASB).